Operation Pacific Angel

 Operation Pacific Angel is a recurring joint/combined humanitarian assistance mission sponsored by US Pacific Command (USPACOM) designed to bring humanitarian civic assistance (HCA) and civil-military operations (CMO) to areas in need in the Pacific region.
 It is conducted in locations throughout the Pacific theater to support the U.S. military charter of capacity building in partner nations.
 The operations contain elements of all four branches of the Department of Defense, including active duty, National Guard, and reserve members.

 The official statement from the USPACOM Public Affairs team states that U.S. military participates in these operations to enhance relations with partner nations, build medical and civil assistance capacity in those nations, and to prove a commitment to support the nation's efforts to assist their population in a time of need.

 The key difference between this mission and previous missions is that these missions are focused on capacity building in the host nation.
 The mission objective is to provide assistance to an area, and leave behind a capability for the host nation doctors to continue to provide the services.

 Envisioned, planned and implemented by Col. John Cinco, Division Chief US Pacific Air Forces International Health Affairs, a Pacific Angel CONOPS mission to Oceana was conducted in July 2007.
-PACOM then agreed to fund the initiative and the first official mission dubbed PACANGEL 08-1 was conducted in Cambofia in May 2008.
+PACOM then agreed to fund the initiative and the first official mission dubbed PACANGEL 08-1 was conducted in Cambodia in May 2008.